 Due to the thermal lag of the earth’s mass, the days will continue to get hotter despite the sun being the highest in the sky today.
 As discussed in the previous article, using solar angles can be very helpful for reducing energy costs in architect considers them in the design.
 Of course, the opposite is also true.
 A home can actually face into the warm summer sun and increase the cooling costs.
 The sundial illustrates just how much these solar angles change througout the year.

 My small town of Apex, North Carolina used to be called “Log Pond.”
-The photograph is taken down Salem Street, apparently the site of the former pond.
+The photograph above is taken down the central Salem Street, the low spot in the road in the foreground apparently the site of the former pond.
 According to the town historians Warren and Toby Holleman, authors of Pluck, Perseverance and Paint: Apex, North Carolina: Beginnings to 1941, it served as the water replentishment for steam trains on the line parallel to the street just a hundred feet to the left.

 The depot building still stands today, both as a landmark and the town Visitor’s center and Chamber of Commerce.